s-now25/bpsr-skyward-guide/README.md

 ![](./assets/skilltree.png)

-##### Why Pick Break Style over Momentum Surge?
+##### Break Style vs Momentum Surge

-Why do we swap Momentum Surge for Instant Edge Combo?
-Why not swap Break Style?
+Between Momentum Surge and Break Style, Break Style is generally better because of issues that Momentum Surge has.

 Momentum Surge's effect is not active whenever we go in the air because we fly too high, that means our tornado damage will suffer everytime we go in the air (which happens quite often).
 Additionally this buff's calculation and application is delayed and affected by server lags, which further reduces its effectiveness.
 Momentum Surge is only strong on paper and has a lot of problems in practice.